JennEYoon/llm-ml/llm-book/my_notes.md

 1) Create a new miniconda environment named "llm" and python "3.11" version.
 `conda create --name llm python=3.11`
-    my env name is "llm"
-    my python version is "3.11"
 Activate new conda env `conda activate llm`

 3) Git clone from author's repo to your local repo.
    Change directory to new repo folder.